Outlook 2011 to OmniFocus

 Description

-Mac users who have corporate IT people setting up their computers (or anyone who needs fuller Exchange support) often use Outlook 2011 (part of Microsoft’s Office:mac 2011 package) as their email application.
-Here’s an AppleScript for Outlook 2011 that lets you send items directly to my favorite task manger — OmniFocus for Mac!
+Mac users who need fuller Exchange Server support often use Outlook 2011 (part of Microsoft's Office:mac 2011 package) as their primary email application.
+Here's an AppleScript for Outlook 2011 that lets you send items directly to (my favorite) task manger -- OmniFocus for Mac!

-This script will send any type of Outlook item/items (messages, tasks, notes, calendar items, and contacts) directly to OmniFocus’s Inbox — and even will make a new task item from a highlighted bit of text.
+This script will send any type of Outlook item/items (messages, tasks, notes, calendar items, and contacts) directly to OmniFocus's Inbox -- and even will make a new task item from a highlighted bit of text.
 If there is existing due date information associated with the item, that should also make the jump as well.
-And if you have GROWL installed, you’ll receive notifications that give you status updates as Items are added.
+Using either 10.9's Notification Center or GROWL, you'll also receive status updates as Items are processed.

-Attachments are also included in the new OmniFocus item — and you’ll even get vCard and vCal attachments where appropriate!
+Yes… Attachments are included in the new OmniFocus item -- and you'll even get vCard and vCal attachments where appropriate!

 IMPORTANT NOTES AND REQUIREMENTS